RobyFerro/go-web/readme.md

 ### Controllers
 Controllers are the main responsible of the business logic.You can find all controller into "controller" package.
-Every controller must extends BaseController structure (which provides access to the service container) ad it must be registered in "register" method present into "http" package.
+Every controller must extends BaseController structure (which provides access to the service container) ad it must be registered in registered in kernel configuration (app/kernel/conf.go)
 You can also use `./goweb controller:create <name>` to create a new controller.
 This tool allows just to create a new controller.
 The registration part still remains.